glaubertorres/Tribute-Page/README.md

 # Tribute-Page
 ###
-This is a tribute page build as part of the freeCodeCamp Responsive Web Design Project curriculum.
+This is a tribute page build as part of the freeCodeCamp Responsive Web Design curriculum.

 # 👀 Demo & Screenshot
 ###